 Name of school:

 Name of staff member:

-Type of training received:
+Type of training receive ed:

-Date of training completed:
+Date of training comple ted:

 Training provided by:

 Profession and title:

-I confirm that name of staff member has received the training detailed above and is competent to carry out any necessary treatment pertaining to name of treatment type.
-I recommend that the training is updated by name of staff member.
+competent to carry out f staff member has received the training detailed above and is any necessary treatment pertaining to name of treatment type.
+I ning is updated by name of staff member.

 Trainer's signature:

 Print name:

+Date:

-I confirm that I have received the training detailed above.
+l confirm that I have rec eived the training detailed above.

 Staff signature:

 Print name:

+Date:

 Suggested review date: